PhD in Religions of Antiquity

 The Department of Classical and Near Eastern Studies (CNES) at the University of Minnesota is now accepting applications for doctoral students in Religions of Antiquity.

-The PhD in Religions of Antiquity focuses on comparative, historical, and literary study of the religious texts and practices of the ancient Mediterranean and Near East.
-Students will build (1) theoretical sophistication in the study of ancient religion; (2) language competencies that will enable graduates to work with a wide range of primary sources; (3) deep understanding of the full range of cultural and historical dynamics inherent in ancient religions; and (4) interpretive skills that draw on a wealth of available literary, epigraphic, papyrological, visual, and material primary sources.
-There are two possible areas of study:
+The PhD in Religions of Antiquity at the University of Minnesota’s Department of Classical and Near Eastern Studies focuses on comparative, historical, and literary study of the religious texts and practices of the ancient Mediterranean and Near East.
+Students will build (1) theoretical sophistication in the study of ancient religion; (2) language competencies that will enable graduates to work with a wide range of primary sources; (3) deep understanding of the full range of cultural and historical dynamics inherent in ancient religions; and (4) interpretive skills that draw on all available primary sources.

-Area A. Ancient Near East and Hebrew Bible
+Area A: Ancient Near East and Hebrew Bible

-Area B. Greek and Roman Religions, Formative Judaism, Early Christianity
+Area B: Greek and Roman Religions, Formative Judaism, Early Christianity

 Religions, literatures, and cultures of the Ancient Mediterranean world, with potential focal points in early Christianity (including New Testament literature), Second Temple Judaism (including in Egypt), Greek and Hellenistic religion, and Roman religion.
 This Area centers on the period from Alexander the Great to Marcus Aurelius (ca. 330 BCE to 180 CE).
 Students normally gain primary language proficiency in Greek or Latin, with secondary language proficiency in Hebrew, Greek, Latin, Aramaic, or Coptic.